mido3ds/ode-solver-chip/sfud.md

 * ERROR / SUCCESS: OUT
     - CPU should operate on this value only when `INTERRUPT` is 1
     - errros that could happen include: divide by zero, H > 1, incomplete input

+# Simulation Workflow

+## Input Preparing

+This stage is the responsibility of a script that gets called before the simulation:

+* INPUT: json file that follows the format stated in main document
+* create bit stream of the read data that follows the `Input Data Structure` specifications
+* encode the bits following the `Compression` specifications
+* collect encoding output in ASCII string, each byte in string is either '0' or '1' in ASCII format
+* when the string reaches the length of 32 bytes, push it to output file
+* if the last created string didn't reach the length of 32 bytes, complete the rest with '0' and push it to the output file
+* OUTPUT:
+    - ASCII file that contains multiple lines of compressed data
+    - each line has exactly 32 '0' or '1' ASCII characters
+    - ONLY the ASCII characters 0 or 1 are permitted in the file and NOTHING ELSE
+    - there is NO EMPTY LINE/s in the file or spaces

+# Sepecifications

+## Input Data Structure

+TODO

+## Output Data Structure

+TODO

+## Compression

+TODO

+## Decompression

+TODO